 The 9p and 3p are safe, but 6p hasn’t shown up yet!
 It’s not “safe.”
 Therefore, that's just another unnecessary risk.

 Key point #9

 .Double check your safe tiles - suji doesn't equal safe.NPMahjong

 Key point #10

-Disclaimer: All things considered, riichi isn’t really bad, it’s a bet that will give you an excellent average placement.
+Disclaimer: All things considered, riichi isn’t really bad, it’s a bet that will give you a good enough average placement.
 Also, dama wouldn't be a bad choice either.
-After all, if you were playing Tenhou Rules I’d probably choose dama.
+After all, if you were playing Tenhou Rules I might choose dama in some cases.
 So let’s get that out of the way first.